Souvik-code-ai/Account-Verification-Project/README.md

 # Account-Verification-Project
+# By sending 6-digit code.
-# By sending 8-digit code.
+# By sending 6-digit code.